open-telemetry/opentelemetry-cpp/examples/otlp/README.md

-To enable TLS authentication for OTLP grpc exporter, SslCredentials can be used by specifying the path to client certificate pem file, or the string containing this certificate via OtlpExporterOptions.
+To enable TLS authentication for OTLP grpc exporter, SslCredentials can be used by specifying the path to client certificate pem file, or the string containing this certificate via OtlpGrpcExporterOptions.
 The path to such a .pem file can be provided as a command-line argument alongwith the collector endpoint to the main binary invocation above.